Consonance/consonance/container-admin/README.md

 Lastly, it can be worthwhile looking at the log directory (`/consonance_logs`) which collects logs from the Consonance webservice, provisioner, and coordinators.

+## FAQ

+* How do I change versions of Consonance or its dependencies that are used?
+Versions are specified at the beginning of the `install_bootstrap` script and are templated out to the relevant files
+* Can I stop and restart the underlying VM?
+An instance's private and public IP addresses are baked into the configuration of several services.
+For the time being, when restarting you will need to re-create your Docker compose instance.